suraj-915/RF-Classification/README.md

 # RF Signal Classification with Neural Networks

-Multi-label classification of overlapping wireless signals from impaired RF inputs using neural networks in MATLAB , without any external ML frameworks.
+Multi-label classification of overlapping wireless signals from impaired RF inputs using neural networks in MATLAB, without any external ML frameworks.

 Two complete experiments are included: one that synthesizes its own training data from scratch, and one that trains on real 3GPP-standard signals from the RFSS dataset.
 Both can classify multiple co-channel signals simultaneously (e.g. WLAN *and* LTE present at the same time along with real world impairments), a task that single-label classifiers are incapable of doing.